Skip to Content

 River Basin: Lavaca

-Water Body: Lavaca River (1601, 1602, 1602A, 1602B, and 1602C)
+Water Body: Lavaca River (1601, 1602)

 Location: Lavaca, Jackson, Gonzales, Fayette, and Victoria counties

 The Lavaca River above tidal (Segment 1602) has not met state water quality standards for primary contact recreation use due to high bacteria concentrations since 2008.
 Other segments of the watershed have also not met state standards for either aquatic life use due to low levels of dissolved oxygen or primary contact recreation use due to high bacteria concentrations and have concerns for excess nutrients.
-In 2018, the Texas Water Resources Institute (TWRI) and stakeholders developed the Lavaca River Watershed Protection Plan (WPP) to address water quality issues in the watershed.
+In 2018, the Texas Water Resources Institute (TWRI) and stakeholders developed the Lavaca River Watershed Protection Plan to address water quality issues in the watershed.
 They also developed a Total Maximum Daily Load (TMDL), and a TMDL Implementation Plan (I-Plan).
-TWRI implemented management measures outlined in the WPP.
+TWRI implemented management measures outlined in the watershed protection plan.

 Back to the top of the page Back to top